 You can also do a coffee tour near the coasts of Costa Rica.
-Visit Café Cedral Tour or Santa Maria de Dota Coffee Plantation near the Pacific Coast, or Caribeans Coffee and Chocolate near the Caribbean Coast.
-The latter tour also includes a lesson on chocolate, including how it is made and a tasting experience.
+Visit Café Cedral Tour or Santa Maria de Dota Coffee Plantation near the Pacific Coast, or Caribbeans Coffee and Chocolate near the Caribbean Coast.
+The latter tour also includes a lesson on chocolate, including how it is made, and a tasting experience.

-Costa Rican chocolate is also incredibly rich and delicious, so if you're a chocolate fanatic is may be worth seeking out a chocolate tour as well.
+Costa Rican chocolate is also incredibly rich and delicious, so if you're a chocolate fanatic it may be worth seeking out a chocolate tour as well.

 7. Try canyoneering